 Whether you rent or own your commercial property, office space is likely one of your businesses' largest investments.
-It might come as a surprise to many, but it can also be one of the most difficult assets for a business to manage.
+It can also be one of the most difficult assets for a business to manage.

 Let's put it this way - if you have a difficult time finding out how much of your office space is being used, and for what purpose, then you can't figure out if the amount of space you currently have is enough for now, or for your future needs.

 In this article, we're going to cover exactly what space occupancy and space utilization are, and the roles they play (both individually and together) in making more efficient and agile decisions for your workplace.

 In general, occupancy refers to the measure of individuals in a space.
 In the workplace, it is represented by the total number of employees physically present during a specific time.

 This is important for capacity management; you want to know that your office space isn't getting too crowded, or, too empty.

 How do you get a good handle on your space occupancy then?

 To calculate the space occupancy rate, you simply divide occupied floor space by the total floor space (this means excluding restrooms, pantries, and other non-workable areas, but includes meeting rooms).

 occupied square footage/total workspace square footage = space occupancy rate